 The Tower of Hope:

 Sublimation is a work by master astrological sculptor Pai Tsang-Yi.
-The original wooden sculpture is collected by the Victoria and Albert Museum in the UK.
+The original wooden sculpture is displayed at the Victoria and Albert Museum in the UK.
 The work is filled with concepts regarding environmental protection, art, and science, and is the first mobile astrological sculpture.

-A masterpiece of sculptor Lin Mu-Chuan, this work is created with stainless mirror steel and Titanium alloy.
-The works is designed in an “arch”, 22 meters tall and 29 meters wide.
-At the center of the arch hangs a globe and artificial satellite "Formosat-1”, representing the efforts of National Science and Technology Museum to combine the humanities with science.
+A masterpiece by the sculptor Lin Mu-Chan, this work is created with stainless mirror steel and titanium alloy.
+The piece is designed in an arch that's 22 meters tall and 29 meters wide.
+At the center of the arch hangs a globe and the artificial satellite "Formosat-1," representing NSTM's efforts to combine the humanities with science.